AntSwordProject/doc/en/getting_started/get_antsword.md

 ![firt time to open loader][img_get_antsword_1]

-Click 「`Initialize`」, select the dirctory of source code in 「`step 1`」.
-After initializing, repopen the AntSword loader.
+Click 「`Initialize`」, select the directory of source code in 「`step 1`」.
+After initializing, reopen the AntSword loader.
 Then you should be able to see the main interface of AntSword.

 ![Main Interface][img_get_antsword_2]